 Could be opened simultaneously for commercial (public) rentals and fractional (member) use, or members may be permitted to book in advance thus gaining more choice of dates, with public bookings taken for example only from a few months prior.

-Where the timeframe for public bookings is significantly reduced, such as 2 months prior then fractional members are priortised and there may be difficult selling unused capacity for the business returns.
+Where the timeframe for public bookings is significantly reduced, such as 2 months prior then fractional members are priortised and there may be difficulty selling unused capacity for the business returns.
 With no limit, the business has equal chance but this potentially reduces member opportunity.

 Public bookings should be restricted to a maxmimum of the capacity held by preference shares, ensuring members have their capacity available for booking.
 The mechanisms for managaing this may be complex, yet could simply use rolling timeframes.